 First I must caution you: it’s very easy to become numb when you read about these leaks.
 The sheer amount of horror is enough to overwhelm you and might cause your brain to suppress your emotions, maybe out of self-defense.
 But try to remember that this happened to real people—it’s not just a mass of text and numbers.
 Please don’t relegate this as just another forgettable statistic.

 Chelsea Manning (formerly Bradley Manning) is a former soldier of the United States who provided WikiLeaks with nearly 750,000 military and diplomatic documents.
 They were released in batches and spread out over a period of time.
-Some of the content was absolutely shocking and caused global outrage, I’ve tried to pick out some notable leaksIt’s hard to do justice as there are many more leaks, I find it overwhelming.
-See for example:1.
-Torture and abuse in the Guantánamo naval base 2.
-How the U.S. avoided the U.K. cluster bomb ban 3.
-The Abu Omar abduction 4.
-Political corruption in Tunisia 5.
-Saudi urged U.S. to attack Iran:
+Some of the content was absolutely shocking and caused global outrage, I’ve tried to pick out some notable leaks:

 WikiLeaks uploaded a video of a Baghdad helicopter attack in July 12, 2007 with the title “Collateral murder”.
-It’s a video of how an attack helicopter kills a dozen (innocent) people, including two Reuters news staff.
+It’s a video of how an attack helicopter killed a dozen innocent people, including two Reuters news staff.

 Except now we know it’s not an RPG but a camera held by a Reuters journalist.